Introduction

 Self-efficacy is the belief that you can effectively reach the goals you have, whether that is solving a puzzle, successfully preparing and succeeding in your exam, or dealing with hardships.
 Research on self-efficacy was started by one of the most cited and best known psychologists Albert Bandura (e.g., Bandura, 1986).

-There is a debate about whether general self-efficacy is a relatively stable personality trait, or whether it is situation dependend.
+There is a debate about whether general self-efficacy is a relatively stable personality trait, or whether it is situation dependent.
 The GSE is based on the assumption that it is a trait (for a discussion of this debate, see Sherbaum et al., 2006).

 One of the best know scales for this is the generalized self efficacy scale (GSE) by Schwarzer and Jerusalem (1995), but note that there are well known alternatives as well, such as the NGSE (Chen et al., 2001) and the SGCSE (Sherer et al., 1982).

-The GES has ten items.
+The GSE has ten items.
 The implementation below is taken from the paper by (Scholz et al., 2002), which did the GSE with nearly 20,000 people in 25 countries.
 They found that the international average was 29.55 points (on a scale from 0 to 40).

 Interestingly, the Japanese scored lowest and the Costa-Ricans highest.
 Here are some averages from the paper by Scholz et al., 2002: